How To Prepare For UCAT Exams Without Stress In 2025

 UCAT stands for University Clinical Aptitude Test.
 UCAT is one of three major criteria used by most universities in the United Kingdom when selecting students for high-demand health-related careers such as medicine and dentistry (the other two criteria being performance in final secondary school exams and interviews).

 The UCAT is a two-hour, computer-based test that assesses a range of mental abilities identified by universities as important to practice in the fields of medicine and dentistry.
-It consists of five separately timed subtests which each contain a number of questions in a multiple-choice format.
+It consists of five separately timed subtests which each contain several questions in a multiple-choice format.

 Why UCAT?